knpuniversity/whats-new-symfony3/knpu/profiler.md

 But what if this wasn't a big beautiful HTML web page but some API endpoint you're testing!?
 Copy the URL, head to the terminal and `curl` the URL.
 Ah, gross, disgusting, horrible - HTML in the terminal!
-Unless you *love* reading raw HTML, it's tough to seee what went wrong.
+Unless you *love* reading raw HTML, it's tough to see what went wrong.
 And seeing the dumped variable... well... that's impossible!

 Go back to `/_profiler`.
 There's our shiny 500 error.
 Click to get the details.
 This is awesome for two reasons.
 First, down in the Debug tab, you can see the dumped